Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 [RFC8724].
 Moreover, SCHC data (LoRaWAN payload) are protected on LoRaWAN level by an AES-128 encryption with key shared by device and SCHC gateway.
-Those keys are renewed at each LoRaWAN session (ie: each join or rejoin to the network)
+Those keys are renewed at each LoRaWAN session (ie: each join or rejoin to the LoRaWAN network)

 # Acknowledgements
 {:numbered="false"}